-The Other Woman is the first book in the Jane Ryland thriller series by Hank Phillippi Ryan (available September 4, 2012).
+The Other Woman by Hank Phillippi Ryan is the first book in the Jane Ryland and Jake Brogan thriller series about a journalist and cop in Boston (available September 4, 2012).

 Jane Ryland had thrown up after the verdict.

 She’d twisted her damp hair away from her face, avoided the mirror, and contemplated how long she could hide in the Suffolk County Courthouse ladies’ room.
 Forever would be good.
 Instead, she’d gritted out a smile for the scrum of cameras as Channel 11’s defense attorney promised her television colleagues an immediate appeal of the jury’s decision.
 The two then marched down the granite steps of the courthouse, the lawyer’s pinstriped arm protectively across Jane’s shoulder, as if a million-dollar damage verdict were the honorable cost of doing business.

 But soon after, Jane could read the counterfeit smiles, rescheduled meetings, abysmal story assignments.
 Her TV reporting career was over.
 She’d protected her source, but nobody was protecting her.

 The Other Woman is a tightly plotted whirlwind of a book that mixes sex, politics, a little murder, and a lot of revenge.

 TV reporter Jane Ryland lost her job for doing the right thing: protecting a confidential source.
 She’s also the subject of a million-dollar lawsuit for defamation and has earned a tabloid nickname of her own: “Wrong-Guy Ryland.”